kusumotonorio/factlog/README.md

         H{ { X mouse } { Y Nibbles } }
     }
 ```
-Watch out for the other cats, Jerry.
+Jerry, watch out for the other cats.

 Thank you, old friends.
 I was able to explain most of the functions of logica with fun.
 Have a good time together with a fun fight.
 See you.